 The present organ dates back to an instrument built by Henry Willis in 1857 (containing pipework of Samuel Green from 1786).
 This was enlarged by Harrison and Harrison in 1910 and was substantially rebuilt by them in 1973/4.
 It now consists of 67 stops – five divisions spread across four manuals.

 The original organ case was provided by the Friends of Wells Cathedral during the 1973/74 rebuild to a design by Mr Alan Rome, FRIBA.
+The organ screen was carved by Mr Roger Large.
 At the top of the two large towers on the Quire front will be seen four carved medallion profiles outlined in red, which are portraits of the great English church composers S. S. Wesley, C. V. Stanford, Byrd and Purcell.
 Two of the orginal wooden angels at the top of the case here reinstated and the entire case is resplendent in coats of gold leaf.